imo666/imo/README.md

 This repository contains a very small example of a bare-metal AArch64 (ARM64) kernel.
 The code boots on the QEMU `virt` machine and immediately enters an infinite low-power wait loop.

+For an unrelated example specification used for audiovisual project manifests and scene breakdowns (Sophia v3), see `docs/sophia_v3_spec.md`.

 ## Building

 A cross compiler for AArch64 is required.
 On Ubuntu it can be installed with: